hb0424/Notes/GlobalEnglish/GlobalEnglish6.md

 Finally, after we've discussed these options, we'll outline our recommendations for future steps.
 RUPERT: First, let's talk about where you stand in the women's fragrance market today.
 In many ways, Belle Vie is in an excellent market position.
-The company and its flagship product ¡ªL'Amour¡ª are highly respected worldwide.
+The company and its flagship product â€”L'Amourâ€” are highly respected worldwide.
 The company's strong brand equity is one of its greatest assets.
 KENJI: At the same time, the women's fragrance market is changing in ways that aren't favorable for Belle Vie.
 This market segment is becoming more fragmented because of new products and competitors.